Nepsoul/markrepo-test/test.md

 # 🔥 TEJ Pre-Bootcamp

 - We will be following the Fullstack Academy curriculum.
-- This curriculum mainly focus on fundamentals of Javascript.
+- This curriculum mainly focuses on fundamentals of Javascript.

 ## How to